Rail-only: A Low-Cost High-Performance Network for Training LLMs with Trillion Parameters: Related Work

 \para{Multi-job training.} It is common for a GPU cluster to train multiple smaller jobs simultaneously.
 Existing works focus on \fattree-based GPU clusters and provide techniques for better fairness and shorter job-completion time~\cite{gandiva,tiresias,muri,rajasekaran2023cassini}.
-While this paper focuses on training a single LLM on a large cluster, the rail-only network design is also suitable for a multi-job setting.
+While this paper focuses on training a single LLM on a large cluster, the Rail-only network design is also suitable for a multi-job setting.
 The entire cluster can be arbitrarily partitioned by tiling into smaller rectangular partitions, similar to the case of TPU-v4~\cite{jouppi2023tpu}.
 Each partition then independently executes a smaller training job. \looseness=-1

 \para{ML infrastructures and other ML workloads.} Prior works illustrated the benefits of co-designing hardware and software for ML models.
 For instance, Google's TPU cluster is optimized for training large models with 3D parallelism on TPUs~\cite{jouppi2023tpu}, while Meta's Neo focuses on training recommendation models with large embedding tables~\cite{mudigere2023softwarehardware}.
-To the best of our knowledge, our work is the first to focus on designing a cost-efficient network to train LLMs efficiently.
-Although our proposed rail-only architecture focuses on network design specifically for LLMs, our design is efficient for many other DNN workloads when combined with other efforts.
-Recent works attempt to make the parallelization strategy and collective communication algorithms bandwidth-aware for any DNN model~\cite{alpa, unity, zhao2023bandwidth}, which already produce traffic patterns resembling that of LLMs.
-The cluster uses forwarding described in Section~\ref{sec:system-arch} for parallelization strategies requiring communication across the rails. \looseness=-1
+Our work focuses on designing a cost-efficient network to train LLMs efficiently.
+Although our proposed Rail-only architecture focuses on network design specifically for LLMs, our design is efficient for many other DNN workloads when combined with other efforts, as the forwarding overhead is low~(\S\ref{sec:routing}).
+Recent works attempt to make the parallelization strategy and collective communication algorithms bandwidth-aware for any DNN model~\cite{alpa, unity, zhao2023bandwidth}, producing traffic patterns ideal for the Rail-only network. \looseness=-1